danmons/FreeCalRec601/README.md

 sudo apt install imagemagick ffmpeg sox genisoimage dvdauthor
 ```

-The tools don't require any special hardware features, and should run fine in something like Windows with WSL.
+The tools don't require any special hardware or kernel features, and should run fine in something like Windows 10 and 11 with WSL and Ubuntu from the Microsoft Store.